 The journey begins a stone's throw from the Tennessee border at the Georgia Visitor Information Center in Ringgold, where you’ll find brochures, travel tips and helpful information from friendly staff.
 Pick up some reading material for the road and plot your course to the state's world-famous attractions, best places to eat and relaxing places to stay.

 Exit 312 - Calhoun

-Another must-see gem off exit 312 is known by locals as The Rock Garden.
-Open on weekdays, this magical plot tucked behind the Seventh Day Adventist Church features a miniature city of 50 structures -- castles, bridges, a monastery, a cemetery, and more -- built with pebbles, shells, glass, and ceramic tile.
+A must-see gem off exit 312 is known by locals as The Rock Garden.
+Open dawn to dusk, this magical plot tucked behind the Seventh Day Adventist Church features a miniature city of 50 structures -- castles, bridges, a monastery, a cemetery, and more -- built with pebbles, shells, glass, and ceramic tile.

 Before departing Calhoun, satisfy your barbecue craving with fall-off-the-bone ribs at Dub's High On The Hog Bar B Que.
 The nondescript downtown joint doesn't have a sign (it’s that good!), so take Highway 53 South to Highway 41 North and look for a log cabin with a red roof and a parking lot filled with cars.